Intro-To-Embedded-Systems-RU09342/lab-1-hello-world-johnsm66/Assignment/README.md

 an example UART Calculator code.
 ## Usage
-The math.h and math.c files can be placed into a working directory and the function, math(int num1, int num2, char operator), can be called upon to perform various functions to the integers, num1 and num2 based.
+The math.h and math.c files can be placed into a working directory and the function, math(int num1, int num2, char operator), can be called upon to perform various functions to the integers, num1 and num2.
 ## Functions
 ### Add ("+")
 - the sum of num1 and num2 is calculated and the value is returned.